Boston, Davao Oriental

 Boston (/tl/), officially the Municipality of Boston (Lungsod ng Boston), is a municipality in the province of Davao Oriental, Philippines.
 According to the 2024 census, it has a population of 15,074 people.

-It is the northernmost and least populated municipality of Davao Oriental.
+It is the northernmost and least populated municipality in Davao Oriental.

 Etymology

-Boston is named after Boston, Massachusetts, in turn that city's name was derived from the English locality where originated this name.
-Boston was founded likely during American period.
-However, historical documents regarding the foundation of the municipality are said to have disappeared during World War II.
+Boston is named after Boston, Massachusetts, whose name in turn derives from the English locality where it originated.
+The municipality was likely established during the American period; however, historical records of its founding are said to have been lost during World War II.

 Geography

 Climate

 Boston has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round and with extremely heavy rainfall in January.